PrimeTimeTran/next-blog/data/blog/overthewire-natas.md

 layout: PostSimple
 ---

-# Natas
+## Natas

-Natas teaches the basics of serverside web-security.
+Natas teaches the basics of server side web-security.
 Each level of natas consists of its own website located `http://natasX.natas.labs.overthewire.org`.